FlyingKatsu/patreon-post-index/README.md

 # Patreon Post Index Generator

-The [demo](http://flyingkatsu.com/patreon-post-index/index.html) is an example of formatting post data requested from Patreon, using the ID of [HeatPhoenix](https://www.patreon.com/join/heatphoenix)'s Patreon campaign.
+The [demo](http://flyingkatsu.com/patreon-post-index/demo.html) is an example of formatting post data requested from Patreon, using the ID of several different Patreon campaigns.

+To test specific local dataset files, use the [index page](http://flyingkatsu.com/patreon-post-index/index.html)

 If you want to use this for another campaign,
 1. download the files or clone this repo,